 Stockholm is the economical centre in Sweden, if you want to land a job here you have to know it can be a struggle unless your profession is relative to technology and science which are the leading fields in the job market of Stockholm.
 A particularity of Stockholm is that it’s also one of the cleanest cities in Europe since it’s considered a major ecological and technology hub.

 How to find housing and jobs in Sweden

 When you are planning to move abroad, it is always an advantage to do as much of the work from home as possible at all.
 In particular, the search for housing can put you under pressure if you leave without having a place to live.
 Today, there are many opportunities to find a home online – start on local, Swedish housing sites or in local Facebook groups and ask in your own network if there should be any contacts.

 The job search can in the same way take place from home.
 Contact an international recruitment agency that often has contacts with a number of companies in the country you want to visit.
 At Job Squad, we match graduates with companies in the countries they want to work in – you can read more about their experiences hier.

-Why should you live and find a job in Sweden as a Dane?
+Why should you live and find a job in Sweden as an Expa?

 If you choose to settle down and take a job in Sweden, you can experience a different culture without moving many thousands of kilometers away.
-There is a basis for both magnificent nature experiences and big city life, and as a Dane you can relatively easily learn the Swedish language if you want to expand your linguistic horizons.
-Swedish companies generally offer good and attractive conditions and in many cases have experience of employing Danish labor.
+There is a basis for both magnificent nature experiences and big city life, and for nordic languages, you can relatively easily learn the Swedish language if you want to expand your linguistic horizons.
+Swedish companies generally offer good and attractive conditions and in many cases have experience of employing other nordics labour.